microsoft/ignite25-LAB535-azure-databricks-in-action-unified-ai-and-analytics-across-microsoft/lab/childTemplate/instructions.md

     - Setup: Create Microsoft Fabric Workspace
     <!-- - Select a Delta table from Databricks Unity Catalog -->
     -  Create Fabric’s mirrored catalog in Fabric
- - Task 3.2: Query Unity Catalog Data Using SQL
-    - Use T-SQL or Spark SQL in Fabric to explore mirrored data
-    - Create a semantic model in Direct Lake mode and use Power BI to visualize and generate insights
+ - Task 3.2: Create a semantic model in Direct Lake mode and use Power BI to visualize and generate insights

 ## Exercise 4: Copilot Studio for Low-Code Automation